gxercavins/dataflow-samples/UTILS/schema-in-GCS/README.md

   | 'Read Schema from GCS' >> ReadFromText('gs://{}/schema.json'.format(BUCKET)))
 ```

 and then we pass it to the `ParDo` as a side input so that it's broadcasted to every worker that executes the `DoFn`.
-In this case, we can use `AsSingleton` as we just one want to supply the schema as a single value:
+In this case, we can use `AsSingleton` as we just want to supply the schema as a single value:

 ```python
 (p